Kenrick J. Mock

 - Faculty Associate and Chair of the Undergraduate Research Task Force, 2009-2012.

-Organize and lead the task force in activities to promote undergraduate research at UAA, including faculty mentoring, administration of undergraduate research grants, creation of new grants, and organizing a yearly undergraduate research symposium.
+Organized and led the task force to promote undergraduate research at UAA, including faculty mentoring, administration of undergraduate research grants, creation of new grants, and organizing a yearly undergraduate research symposium.

 - International and Intercultural Task Force Member, 2011-2012.
-Finalizing International & Intercultural Learning Outcomes and implementing an inventory.
+Developed International & Intercultural Learning Outcomes and implemented an I&I inventory.
 Co-chair of the I&I Inventory Subcommittee.